 Many of the same medical malpractice concerns that apply to traditional healthcare providers also apply to virtual healthcare providers.

-If one of your medical professionals makes a mistake or overlooks an important detail, this could lead to complicating matters and in some instances that patient could decide to sue the medical professional and your company as the provider of the telehelth services.
+Suppose one of your medical professionals makes a mistake or overlooks a critical detail.
+In that case, this could complicate matters.
+In some instances, the patient could decide to sue the medical professional and your company as the provider of the telehealth services.
 For telehealth providers, who often aren’t the customer’s primary doctor, the risk of proposing the wrong treatment plan is particularly acute.

-Many virtual health care services use an app, wearable technology or a web-based platform in addition to phone calls to set up a telehealth appointment and deliver their services.
-While telehealth access is a key part of giving your customers the option of accessing medical care at their convenience with ease of communication, coding errors and site malfunctions can literally cost customers money.
+Many virtual health care services use an app, wearable technology, or a web-based platform in addition to phone calls to set up a telehealth appointment and deliver their services.
+While telehealth access is a vital part of giving your customers the option of accessing medical care at their convenience with ease of communication, coding errors and site malfunctions can cost customers money.

 Perhaps your app has a loading error that tells patients they haven’t paid for their appointment when they have.
 Or maybe a mistake in the listed medication amounts causes a customer to overpay for their prescription.